CORONAVIRUS (COVID-19) GUIDANCE ON TRAVEL

 - polymeric phosphate binder (e.g. sevelamer or lanthanum carbonate)

 Ciprofloxacin does not interact with alcohol.
-Tell your doctor about any medication you are currently taking before you take Ciprofloxacin.
+Tell your doctor about any medications you're currently taking before you take Ciprofloxacin.